 Harmonia’s Rings: Moebius and More!

 The Harmonia’s Rings family (cowl, tunic and sweater) use Cat Bordhi’s Moebius cast on to achieve the mysterious spiral neck shape.
 They feature a stitch pattern that creates concentric rings reminiscent of ancient architecture.
-The cowl sits cape-like over the shoulders, and flatters a wide range of body types.
+The cowl sits cape-like over the shoulders and flatters a wide range of body types.
 This class introduces many techniques: the Moebius cast on, shaping and texture within the Moebius structure, and the charming beaded picot bind off, among others.
-We discuss customizing the cowl shape to fit any body type.
-This class is guaranteed to take you Through the Looking Glass and back!
-This is a three-hour class.
+We also discuss customizing the cowl shape to fit any body type.
+This class is guaranteed to take you through the looking glass!
+3 hr class.

 Sideways Shawl Construction: Heart to Heart